-Social media platforms may include, but are not limited to Facebook, X (formerly known as Twitter), Instagram, SnapChat, and chat rooms.
-For any social media platform used, the study team must ensure that the research use of the platform does not violate the platform's terms of use.
-The process used by the study team to verify this should be described to the IRB.
+Social media platforms may include, but are not limited to Facebook, X (formerly known as Twitter), Instagram, SnapChat, Linkedin, and other types of online forums.
+For use of any social media platform, the study team must ensure that the platform's terms of use are not violated.
+The process used by the study team to verify this should be described in the IRB application.
 Do not provide copies of the terms of use.